GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 {
     /// <summary>
     /// We should always add summaries to interface class definitions.
-    /// All Service interfaces must inherit from IService for generic typing
+    /// All Service interfaces must inherit from IService for generic typing.
     /// </summary>
     internal interface IExampleService : IService
     {